-The Run|ExpressTabs feature of WinCross is a rapid data analysis tool that allows you to quickly create tables for determining "what if" scenarios and deciding whether the data support further analysis using just your variable-type data file.
+The Run|ExpressTabs feature of WinCross is a rapid data analysis tool that allows you to quickly create tables for determining "what if" scenarios.
+From there, you can decide if the data support further analysis using just your variable-type data file.